Masterpiece Stories

 Masterpiece Story: The Rokeby Venus by Diego Velázquez

-Today, though, we are going to look at a lot calmer and less crowded painting, yet no less revolutionary and full of meanings.
+Today, though, we are going to look at a lot calmer and less crowded painting, yet no less revolutionary and full of meaning.
 Again, on the surface, it is yet another depiction of Venus.
 There is a long tradition of depicting the love goddess reclining or looking in the mirror.
-Here, Velázquez combines those two motives and to add to that portrays Venus turned away from the viewer.
+Here, Velázquez combines those two motives and adds to that a portrayal of Venus turned away from the viewer.
 All those things have been done before in art, but Velázquez was the first painter to bring them together.

 Velázquez Rokeby Venus: Diego Velázquez, The Rokeby Venus, 1644, National Gallery, London